kuzzleio/kuzzle-device-manager/doc/1/controllers/sensor/update/index.md

 code: true
 type: page
 title: update
-description: Updates a sensor
+description: Updates a device
 ---

 # update

-Applies partial changes to a sensor.
+Applies partial changes to a device.

 See also the [document:update](/core/2/api/controllers/document/update) API action.